MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/readiness/readiness-checklist-a-languange-branding.md

 |Supported editions:| Must be in English and using the provided standard html code.|

 > [!NOTE]
-> If you are targeting an international audience, we still recommend you use English on AppSource and create different landing pages incorporating the needed languages (i.e. two language buttons – cf. one in English and one in the given local language)
+> If you are targeting an international audience, we still recommend you use English on AppSource and create different landing pages incorporating the needed languages (i.e. two language buttons – cf. one in English and one in the given local language).

 | General requirements | Description  | Requirements |
 |----------------------|--------------|--------------|